tomasstorc/bootcamp-assignment/README.md

 ### Task 2 - GitOps-based deployment of IaC solution

 - Solution should apply IaC changes whenever there is some kind of event in GIT repository related to the code

+### ask 3 - Install Python automatically

+- There is `installPython.ps1` script.
+Use this script to install Python on VM automatically.